Our social initiatives

 We believe its important to make a positive contribution to our profession and local communities.
 That's why we're working on two initiatives to help attract and support people in their aspirations for careers in Procurement or Technology.

 We are pleased to offer a range of FREE fun challenges which school students can use to introduce them to different aspects of procurement and technology; whilst supporting education Curriculum for Excellence competencies and benchmarks such as numeracy, literacy and health and wellbeing.

-There is no requirement for students to have pre-existing knowledge or experience, as the challenges aim build foundational skills and become increasing complex as students develop.
+There is no requirement for students to have existing knowledge or experience, as the challenges aim build foundational skills and become increasing complex as students develop.

-Built around social issues that matter to young people such as climate change, the challenges also aim to help participants develop core competencies for the workplace e.g. creativity, problem solving, planning, teamwork and communication.
+Built around social issues that matter to young people such as climate change and well-being, the challenges also aim to help participants develop core competencies for the workplace e.g. creativity, problem solving, planning, teamwork and communication.
 The lesson plans highlight how student experience in using these skills during the challenges can provide helpful examples for competency-based interviews.

-Working in collaboration with leading recruitment agencies, education institutions and charities, we share insight on the range of roles in the marketplace, CV and interview hints and tips, and options for higher/further education.
-A HUGE THANK YOU to our amazing collaborators for their contributions: People Know How, Glasgow Caledonian University, Drummond Bridge Recruitment and Change Recruitment.
+A HUGE THANK YOU to our amazing collaborators for their contributions: Scotland's Enterprising Schools, People Know How, Glasgow Caledonian University, Livingston James Recruitment and Change Recruitment.

 If you're a school or club who would be interested in using these challenges, simply email our mailbox to find out more.